 The Royal Mint made their first ever £100 coin available in 2015, representing Big Ben on the front.

-You could buy them online directly from the Mint but as stocks have run out, any collectors that missed their chance are willing to pay up to £150 to get their hands on one.
+You could buy them online directly from the Mint, but stocks have run out since.
+Any collectors that missed their chance are willing to pay up to £150 to get their hands on one.

 They’re definitely checking for since they can be shifted for up to £650.
 One hell of a profit considering its face value.

 After being discovered in a poppy tin in 2015, a “silver” 20 coin was nearly thrown out after being assumed a fake coin.
 However, after thorough inspection it turns out this 2p coin was in fact very real but had somehow been made from nickel-plated steel as if it was a 10p.